Oddments and Miscellany

 Amelia Reynolds Long wrote the radio play "Excalibur" which was broadcast on

-other radio scripts by Long I would be interested to hear from them.
+by Long I would be interested to hear from them.

 I enjoy reading many authors and some of my favourites are: Edward D. Hoch, Henry